Leadership Conference: June 14, 2023

 more

-Greg Brown is the chairman and chief executive officer of Motorola Solutions, a 100-year-old global company which is the leader in land mobile radio communications, video security & access control and command center software.
+Greg Brown is chairman and chief executive officer of Motorola Solutions.
 Brown has served 15 years as CEO of Motorola and Motorola Solutions.
-Since the inception of Motorola Solutions under Brown’s tenure, total shareholder return is over 700%, more than double the return of the S&P 500.
+Since the inception of Motorola Solutions under Brown’s

 Ed Byers